 A bit down the road in 2000, Gnutella came on the scene as the first decentralized P2P file sharing network.
 The idea was to enable users to access files on other users’ computers by use of a designated folder.

 AOL picked up the early version of Gnutella when acquiring Nullsoft.
 But almost immediately after launching it, AOL shut Gnutella down due to legal worries.
 However, Gnutella lived on!
 The protocol was reverse engineered as free source clones started appearing just days after AOL pulled the plug.
 By 2006, the Network had grown to 3 million users and is still active today.

 Modern P2P Networks

 While file sharing has been around for years, in recent times the P2P movement has taken on a new life.
-With the introduction of blockchain technologies, we’ve gained an entire new way to engage in a P2P network.
+With the introduction of blockchain technologies, we’ve gained an entire new way to engage P2P with distributed networks.

 After the introduction of bitcoin, a P2P payment protocol and economic system, peer to peer involvement has taken on many new meanings.
 Instead of just sharing and storing files, we are now transmitting money from one person’s phone or device to another.
 Quite an amazing progression.

 The P2P aspects of bitcoin and other blockchain protocols enhance the network’s security by removing a central point of authority.
 They also decrease the chances of a hack immensely since a hacker would have to hack the thousands of computers that take part in the network.
 Even if a hacker could destroy a thousand nodes, just one node left could carry on as it contains the information for the network.

 These P2P economies of scale have led to numerous new peer to peer loan services and of course the ICO phenomenon, a P2P inspired extravaganza of cryptocurrency fundraising.